 Everything is changing very quickly, some technologies died away and some famed up every year.
 You don’t need to learn every fancy and fresh stuff, but you need to know the trends.
 And also have base skills to get up quickly when necessary.

-John Carmack, the creator of Doom series games, was still trying to learn a new programming language and trying to apply it into products, he had got in programming several decades.
-To be a good programmer, we must keep the belief of life long learning, and get ready for the quick pace of the computer industry.
+John Carmack, the creator of Doom series games, was still trying to learn a new programming language and trying to apply it into products, even he had got in programming several decades.
+To be a good programmer, we must keep the belief of life long learning, and get ready for the fast pace of the computer industry.

 The Passion and Persistent

 In some sense, programming is creating a whole new world.
-A programmer who loves programming does not feel boring even with too much time spent on the keyboard, on the opposite, he will be enjoyable and satisfied.
+A programmer who loves programming does not feel boring even with too much time spent on the keyboard; on the opposite, he will be enjoyable and satisfied.

-- How a function is implemented in a library, what are the drawbacks and limitations of it?
+- How is a function implemented in a library, what are the drawbacks and limitations of it?